-The scientific breakthroughs offering hope for 2023
+These scientific breakthroughs give us hope for 2023

 The answers seem personal and human, as if the machine on the other end has carefully considered and tailored its answer.

-It can have its limitations though.
+It can have its limitations, though.
 As OpenAI acknowledges, ChatGPT will often confidently write plausible-sounding responses that are incorrect or nonsensical.

-Educators are also warning of its potential impact on cheating in exams and essays.
+Educators are also warning of the potential consequences of cheating in exams and essays.

-But there are many real world benefits such; it can assist computer programmers to spot bugs in coding, guess medical diagnoses, and even write jokes.
+But there are many real-world benefits: it can assist computer programmers to spot bugs in coding, guess medical diagnoses, and even write jokes.

 It has also taken steps to avoid being misused for bigoted and racist purposes.

-OpenAI was launched in 2015 by a group including Elon Musk and CEO Sam Altman years ago and is backed by Microsoft and several venture capitalist firms.
+OpenAI was launched in 2015 by a group including Elon Musk and CEO Sam Altman, and is backed by Microsoft and several venture capitalist firms.

 The New York Times called it “quite simply, the best artificial intelligence chatbot ever released to the general public”.